How to draw snake scales

 • Coloration: Snake scales come in a wide range of colors and patterns.
 This natural variation helps snakes with camouflage, allowing them to blend into their surroundings and remain hidden from predators or prey.

-See also How to pronounce buoyancy
+See also How to calculate photosynthesis rate

 Understanding the anatomy of snake scales is essential for anyone interested in drawing them.
 By examining their structure, growth process, and sensitivity, artists can accurately depict the intricate scales that make these creatures so fascinating.